 Many of these replicate Photoshop tools, like Liquify, for example.

-An impressive selection of tools allow users the ability to retouch their images or create new ones.
-Basic options range from cropping, color adjustment, noise reduction, gradients and customizable brushes.
+An impressive selection of tools allows users the ability to retouch their images or create new ones.
+Basic options range from cropping, color adjustment, noise reduction, gradients, and customizable brushes.
 While more advanced ones including everything from filters to layer masks.
 There’s even an animation package available, with tools for blending and morphing your artwork.

 And if this remarkable feature set is not enough, you can make GIMP even more powerful by installing Photoshop plugins, many of which work perfectly fine.
 Speaking of which, the GIMP community has also produced a ton of excellent plugins — all of which are free to download, of course.